Skip to content

 We are working towards minimising packaging waste in the supply chain from the suppliers to our warehouse and to end-consumers.

-In inbound logistics Makia is focusing on truck shipments from Europe and rail cargo from China.
+In inbound logistics Makia is focusing on truck shipments from Europe and sea cargo from Asia.
 We try to avoid air cargo but occasionally we have to use it due to timetable reasons.
+In outbound deliveries we use truck shipments in our wholesale shipments and in webstore shipments, customers can choose what shipping method they wish.
 We offset CO2 emissions on all shipments that are made with DHL or UPS.
-Other forwarding partners are not offering compensating schemes but are working towards more environmentally friendly ways of transportation.
-For example DB Schenker is using renewable Neste My Diesel.
+Other forwarding partners are not offering compensating schemes, but they are working towards cleaner transportations with for example electric vehicles in the last mile deliveries.

 For a more sustainable future